 How to Set Up a Proxy with Selenium in Python

-Last edit: May 06, 2024
+Last update: 6 May 2024

 Selenium is a popular open-source library for automating web browsers, testing, and scraping.
 It is available in most popular programming languages, including Python.
 Due to its ease of use and active community, Selenium is a go-to choice for web automation tasks.